Milk Powder Protein Standardisation Calculator

 Under Codex STAN 207-1999 — the international standard mirrored by the UK, EU and ADPI — the protein content of milk used to make milk powder may be adjusted “only to comply with the compositional requirements” of the standard, by the addition or withdrawal of permitted milk constituents, and in a way that does not alter the whey-protein-to-casein ratio.[1]
 The constituents permitted for this protein adjustment are milk retentate, milk permeate and lactose.[1][2]

 The governing limit is a minimum protein floor: for skimmed milk powder (and whole, partly skimmed and cream powders), the minimum milk protein in milk-solids-not-fat is 34% m/m.[1][2]
 Because raw milk protein varies with season and herd, producers standardise toward a consistent target; the floor sets how far protein may be diluted.[3]
-Adding lactose or permeate — both low or zero in protein — dilutes the protein fraction.
+Adding lactose or permeate — both low or zero in protein — dilutes the protein fraction of the liquid, and since spray drying removes only water, the dried powder carries that same protein-in-SNF.
 The maximum addition is reached when the diluted protein equals the floor.

 The UK / Codex case versus export specifications